Site Search

 How to install Intel® SoC FPGA Embedded Development Suite (SoC EDS) ver.20.1

-How to install the Intel® FPGA Software Development Kit (SDK) for OpenCL™
+How to Install the Intel® FPGA Software Development Kit (SDK) for OpenCL™

 License settings